Harriet Windsor-Clive, 13th Baroness Windsor: Death

-Harriett Windsor-Clive died in St Leonards-on-Sea, Sussex, on 9 November 1869, having been ill for a few months.
-With her eldest son having died earlier the same year, her estate was passed to her infant grandson, Robert Windsor-Clive who became The Baron Windsor and later the 1st Earl of Plymouth when the title was revived in 1905.
+Lady Windsor died in St Leonards-on-Sea, Sussex, on 9 November 1869, having been ill for a few months.
+With her eldest son having died earlier, her estate was passed to her infant grandson, Robert Windsor-Clive, who became The Baron Windsor and later the 1st Earl of Plymouth when the title was revived in 1905.

 She was buried on 16 November at the church of Bromfield, Shropshire, in a vault with her late husband and son.
 Shops were closed for part of the day in Bromsgrove, Ludlow and Redditch.